What Is Hand Shock And Does It Matter?

 A bow stabilizer does two things at once:

-2. Rubber dampens vibrations in the riser of the bow by acting as a vibration dampener.
+- Rubber dampens vibrations in the bow’s riser by acting as a vibration dampener.

 When shooting, a heavier stabilizer makes the bow more stable.
-You may want to take a look at some of the larger stabilizers, which are eight inches or more long.
+You may want to look at some of the larger stabilizers, which are eight inches or more long.

 Bowstring Stop

-The bowstring vibrates after you lose the arrow, a string stop “stops” those vibrations by stopping the bowstring.
+The bowstring vibrates after you lose the arrow; a string stop “stops” those vibrations by stopping the bowstring.
 When the string stopper is at rest, there should be a very tiny gap between it and the bowstring.
-A bowstring stop will help reducing vibrations, but don’t expect miracles.
+A bowstring stop will help reduce vibrations but don’t expect miracles.

 A bowstring stop is easy to install and remove.
-For optimum performance, it is important that a bowstring stop be mated perfectly to the string and the arrows.
+For optimum performance, a bowstring stop must be mated perfectly to the string and the arrows.
 If not, your vibrations will be amplified.

 Modify the Grip